itamar93/hack-computer-fpga/docs/1_Arithmetic/README.md

 For FPGA efficiency, I did not build the ALU in a purely structural manner as taught in the Nand2Tetris course.
 Instead, I used a mixed design of structural and behavioral models.
 In this implementation, I created the 'Mux16' and 'Add16' blocks.

-Below is a snippet from the ALU's testbench output with the first test vector marked, along with the corresponding line marked in the truth table:
+Below is a snippet from the ALU testbench output, highlighting the first test vector.
+The corresponding line is also marked in the truth table for reference:

 ![ALU testbench](../img/arithmetics/ALU_testbench.png)